containers/podman.io_old/getting-started/installation.md

 #### [Debian](https://debian.org)

-The libpod package is available in the [Bullseye (testing) branch](https://packages.debian.org/bullseye/podman), which will be the next stable release (Debian 11) as well as Debian Unstable/Sid.
+The podman package is available in the [Bullseye (testing) branch](https://packages.debian.org/bullseye/podman), which will be the next stable release (Debian 11) as well as Debian Unstable/Sid.